WiDS-Datathon-2025-UCLA-Team-2/UCLA_WiDS_Team-2/README.md

 Overall, our findings aim to bridge the gap between neuroscience research and clinical practice, ultimately improving the diagnostic and therapeutic landscape for ADHD.

-As you answer the questions below, consider using not only text, but also illustrations, annotated visualizations, poetry, or other creative techniques to make your work accessible to a wider audience.

 <a id="next-steps--future-improvements"></a>

 ## 🚀 Next Steps & Future Improvements